-Parts of the work presented here were funded by the European Commission within the H2020 Programme project "PLOUTOS - A Sustainable Innovation Framework to re-balance agri-food value chains" under grant agreement no. 101000594.
-The authors are grateful to the farmers, agronomists, fruit processors, and other stakeholders involved in the pilots.
+Parts of the work presented here were funded by the European Commission within the H2020 Programme project "PLOUTOS - A Sustainable Innovation Framework to re-balance agri-food value chains" under grant agreement no. 101000594 (https://ploutos-h2020.eu/).
+The authors are grateful to the farmers, agronomists, fruit processors, and other stakeholders involved in the pilots, and we thanks them for their input and feedback.